Rescue Me (Madonna song): Recording and composition

 Madonna wrote and produced "Rescue Me" with Shep Pettibone, with whom she had worked on "Vogue".
 It was recorded at Axis Studios in New York City by engineer P. Dennis Mitchell, who was assisted by Curt Frasca and John Partham.
 Peter Schwartz played keyboards and did the programming on the track with assistance from Joe Moskowitz and Junior Vasquez.
 Tony Shimkin edited the song at Axis while Ted Jensen mastered it at Sterling Sound Studio.
 "Rescue Me" was mixed by Pettibone and Goh Hotoda at Sound Works Studio in New York.
 The mixing was done in QSound which at that time was a new audio filter to create a three-dimensional sound effect.
-This was employed on all of Madonna's past hits present on The Immaculate Collection.
+This was employed on all of Madonna's past hits on The Immaculate Collection.

 "Rescue Me" is a dance-pop and gospel-house track.
 Larry Flick from Billboard described the song as a house colored pop-dance rave.
 According to sheet music published at Musicnotes.com by Alfred Publishing, the song is composed in the key of D♭ major with a moderate tempo of 116 beats per minute.
 It is set in the time signature of common time with Madonna's vocals ranging from B♭3 to E♭5.
 The song follows a sequence of E♭m–D♭/E♭–A♭sus4/E♭–A♭/E♭ as its chord progression.
 The song opens with a heartbeat and thunder, followed by a prominent bass line, piano, snaps, and percussion.
 Reminiscent of the songs by British synth-pop duo Yazoo and other 1980s disco acts, "Rescue Me" has Madonna growling the lines, especially towards the end.
 The thick arrangement has backing vocals by Dian Sorel, Catherine Russell and Broadway actor Lillias White.
 The ending of the track has the instrumentation fading away to leave just the backing vocals and then the song ends with the sound of thunder and rain.